Pareto-Efficient Quantum Circuit Simulation Using Tensor Contraction Deferral: Introduction

 \section{Introduction}

 In the last few years, significant technological progress has enabled quantum computing to evolve from a visionary idea \cite{feynman1982simulating} to reality \cite{NatureNewsIBMQ, castelvecchi2017quantum}.
-With existing devices now providing $10$--$20$ qubits with controllable couplings, the topic of ``quantum supremacy'' --- that is, the ability of a quantum device to perform a computational task beyond what any classical computer can currently perform --- is receiving much attention \cite{harrow2017quantum,preskill2012quantum,boixo2016supremacy,aaronson2016complexity,farhi2016quantum}.
-Work in this area is raising many issues, two of which are particularly relevant to advancing quantum technology: (1) the ability to quantify circuit fidelity (e.g., \cite{bishop2017volume,reed2010high,gambetta2015building,boixo2016supremacy,linke2017experimental}), (2) the ability to assess correctness, performance and scaling behavior of quantum algorithms \cite{Gheorghiu2017verification}.
-Fundamental to both is the ability to calculate quantum state amplitudes for measured outcomes.
+With existing devices now providing $20$--$50$ qubits with controllable couplings, the potential of quantum devices to perform computational tasks beyond what any classical computer can perform is receiving much attention \cite{harrow2017quantum,preskill2012quantum,boixo2018supremacy,aaronson2016complexity,farhi2016quantum}.
+Among the many issues faced in advancing quantum computing technology, two are particularly relevant for this paper: (1) the ability to assess the correctness, performance, and scaling behavior of quantum algorithms \cite{Gheorghiu2017verification}, and (2) the ability to quantify circuit fidelity (e.g., \cite{bishop2017volume,reed2010high,gambetta2015building,boixo2018supremacy,linke2017experimental}).
+Fundamental to both is the ability to calculate quantum state amplitudes for all or arbitrarily selected portions of the quantum state---a task whose difficulty grows exponentially in the size of the circuit, in general.
+This paper presents a new methodology for this task, suitable for calculating entire quantum states, that can handle circuits of much larger size than those that had been presented in the literature prior to an early preprint of this paper \cite{pednault2017breaking}.
+Our approach to calculating quantum amplitudes uses a tensor representation \cite{joshi1995matrices}, combining the flexibility of tensor computations with tensor slicing methods and optimized secondary storage techniques.
+A first stage of simulation enables final quantum states of limited-depth circuits to be calculated in slices instead of having to materialize entire quantum states in memory.
+A second stage of simulation enables such limited-depth calculations to be extended to arbitrary depths by leveraging secondary storage in cases where sufficient resources are available.

-It is important to distinguish the problem of computing ideal quantum state amplitudes for measured outcomes from the problem of calculating all amplitudes in a quantum state, and from the problem of randomly sampling from the implied probability distribution to simulate quantum computation.
-These problems become intractable very quickly, simply because the number of amplitudes grows exponentially with the number of qubits.
-By way of contrast, we present empirical evidence that suggests that the problem of calculating quantum state amplitudes for measured outcomes may not grow to intractable levels quite as quickly as one might expect, neither in terms of computational complexity nor memory requirements, a fortunate circumstance from an engineering standpoint.